SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "What do you mean hiding?
 How could she hide this?"
 Twilight gestures at the reflection.

-*"She forces it, she puts on a smile and forces everything because she's convinced its the only way to make everypony else happy."*
+*"She forces it.
+She puts on a smile and forces everything because she's convinced its the only way to make everypony else happy."*

 Twilight voices drops.
 "But, what about her?
 Why isn't she happy?"